orange-cloudfoundry/servicebroker/tests/schema/README.md

  Each use case come with a [Guerkin-formatted](https://cucumber.io/docs/reference) scenario referencing JSON-formatted user-inputs, schema and expected outcome.

  The plan is to automate validation of these schemas.
-In the meantime, they can be validated through interactive use of http://jsonschemalint.com/#/version/draft-05/markup/json
+In the meantime, they can be validated through interactive use of http://jsonschemalint.com/#/version/draft-05/markup/json or http://www.jsonschemavalidator.net/ (which supports remote references)

  TODO: